QuakedK/Set-Efficiency-Mode/README.md

 # Set Efficiency Mode
 Set Efficiency Mode is a lightweight C++ console application that lets you enable EcoQos/Efficiency Mode for any application.
-Users can easily add apps via a simple configuration file and run the with no console!
+Users can easily add apps via a simple configuration file and run it no console!

 <img width="1649" height="920" alt="image" src="https://github.com/user-attachments/assets/f4d99932-2b5c-4339-a8f5-5bbe3427f067" />